Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Related Work

 \paragraph{Tool-call governance libraries.} NeMo Guardrails~\cite{nemoguardrails} (NVIDIA) provides a DSL for declaring input/output rails and dialog flows around LLM invocations.
 AGT~\cite{msagt} (Microsoft) provides schema-driven tool-call validation.
 NeMo's Colang DSL is expressive (it can specify multi-turn refusal flows), but the runtime is a Python library imported by the agent; AGT is similarly a userspace component.
 Both ship as production governance solutions today and define the deployment baseline this paper argues against.
 Beyond schema validation and DSL-defined refusal rails, neither performs semantic intent classification of the kind ProbeLogits provides.

 \paragraph{Reference monitor and capability OS lineage.} Anderson's reference monitor~\cite{anderson1972} established the kernel-mediated security primitive in 1972: an enforcement point that is (a) tamper-proof, (b) always invoked, and (c) verifiable.
 Saltzer and Schroeder~\cite{saltzer1975} gave this the name \emph{complete mediation}.
 Flask/SELinux~\cite{flask} and Capsicum~\cite{capsicum} extended the model with type-enforcement and capability-based access for general syscall-mediated systems.
-The gateway proposed here applies the same classical OS principle to a new attacker class (autonomous AI agents) and a new mediated operation (semantic tool-call intent), and inherits the formal properties of the reference-monitor model: the gateway is tamper-proof (kernel-resident, not addressable from WASM), is always invoked (\S\ref{sec:design-mediation}), and is verifiable (the mediation harness enumerates and tests all 123 reachable agent-to-system paths).
+The gateway proposed here applies the same classical OS principle to a new attacker class (autonomous AI agents) and a new mediated operation (semantic tool-call intent), and inherits the formal properties of the reference-monitor model: the gateway is tamper-proof (kernel-resident, not addressable from WASM), is always invoked (\S\ref{sec:design-mediation}), and is verifiable---structurally via the single mediated entry per surface and empirically via the in-OS \texttt{webtest} suite and the measured 59-path enumeration harness (43 mediated; six ring-3 syscall paths disclosed as ungated pending M4.2, \S\ref{sec:design-mediation}).